inigo-llc/guides/new-projects/README.md

 # New Projects

+This covers the Software Development Life-Cycle for Wildland Projects.
+This si not a strict workflow; instead it is a guideline for how projects should be done.
+The most important principle is that we are an Agile shop and we can adapt to what works for each client to meet their needs.

+*If a project is struggling, consider if the workflow here is causing a problem and let the team know ASAP.
+If the problem can be resolved by following the workflow more strictly then ask for help implementing it for the team.*

 ## Project Initialization
 *New project initialization should be done with the client and the project manager at Wildland*